Brxlx/compass-users-api/README.md

 ### Database

   - `PostgreSQL`.
-  - To correctly run the application on database, make sure that exists a database named `compass` with the `api` *schema*.
+  - To correctly run the application on database, make sure that exists a database named `compass` with the `public` *schema!*.
+  - Before run the migrations, **make sure to create the database on public schema and activate the citext extension**

+      ```sql
+      CREATE EXTENSION citext SCHEMA public;
+      ```
   - Make sure to run the `yarn db:migrate` to run all the migrations!

 ### Documentation